GraphQLSwift/Graphiti/README.md

 }

 // In aligment with our guidelines we have to define the keys for protocols
-// in a global enum, because we can't adopt FieldKeyProvider in protocol
+// in a global enum, because we can't adopt Keyable in protocol
 // extensions.
-The role of FieldKeyProvider will become clearer in the
+The role of Keyable will become clearer in the
 // next extension.
 enum CharacterFieldKeys : String {
     case id